 The town has been the inspiration to many great writers and painters including Guigou, Stendhal, Mistral and Zola.
 Most famous of all is undoubtedly Paul Cézanne, who was inspired by the Provence countryside to produce his masterpieces, some of which can be seen in his hometown at the Musée Granet, in the Quartier Mazarin.
 Visitors on holiday in Aix-en-Provence can also call at his studio close to the town.

-Shopping is one of the main reasons that tourists flock to Aix-en-Provence; there is a large market every Saturday on Avenue du Cap-Pinede, and smaller ones on Tuesdays and Thursdays.
+Shopping is one of the main reasons that tourists flock to Aix-en-Provence: there is a large market every Saturday on Avenue du Cap-Pinede, and smaller ones on Tuesdays and Thursdays.
 The town centre is quite compact and each square seems to have its own bazaar: one is the flower market at the Place de l'Hotel de Ville; another has vegetable and fruit stalls at the nearby Marche des Capucins; another a wonderful weekend antique market.
 There are also plenty of shops, from department stores and expensive boutiques to wonderful cheese shops, butcheries and fish shops.
-Around Aix-en-Provence's old port, there are clusters of stylish shops: the Galeries Lafayette department store is ideal for a 'shopfest', along with the fashion boutiques that line the pedestrianised Rue St-Ferreol.
+Around Aix-en-Provence's old port, there are clusters of stylish shops, with the fashion boutiques that line the pedestrianised Rue St-Ferreol particularly popular.
 Fun stores for browsing can be found on the Cours Julien, and local designers beckon on the Rue de la Tour.
-The main street of Marseille, La Canabiere, stretches up the hill away from the port, packed with inviting stores and constantly bustling.

 There are many bars and pubs to choose from in town, and a large student population ensures that the nightlife is always lively.
-Aix-en-Provence has a thriving jazz scene centred in the The Hot Brass Jazz Club and the Scat Club, which offers late-night music from Tuesday to Sunday.
-Those looking for house music can go to Le Mistral on rue Frédéric-Mistral.
+Aix-en-Provence has a thriving jazz scene centred on the Hot Brass Jazz Club and the Scat Club.

-Aix-en-Provence can be very crowded in the summer months when international holiday makers arrive and local tourists stream in from Marseilles.
+Aix-en-Provence can be very crowded in the summer months (June to August) when international holidaymakers arrive and local tourists stream in from Marseilles.